Today we discuss how mentoring can help young learners deal with bullying.

 What is bullying?

-Bullying is any type of behaviour that hurts someone else, and can include name calling, pushing, hitting and even verbal bullying, for example spreading rumours.
+Bullying is any type of behaviour that hurts someone else.
+This can include name calling, pushing, hitting and even verbal bullying.
+For example, spreading rumours.

 It’s any type of threatening or belittling behaviour, and it can happen at any time.